spotify/trickle/README.md

   }
 ```

-See [Examples.java](src/examples/java/com/spotify/trickle/example/Examples.java) for more examples.
+See [Examples.java](src/examples/java/com/spotify/trickle/example/Examples.java) for more examples
+and see [the wiki](/step/trickle/wiki) for more in-depth descriptions of the library.